 3. Do we deliver ACT?

 Alongside meeting the target specification, every deliverable carries an associated ACT, which is evaluated on a transaction basis.
-Is the deliverable accurate, complete and timely to what the customer desires?
+Is the deliverable accurate, complete, and timely to what the customer desires?

 4. Are we important to our customer?

-The customer relationship can often be more valuable than solutions provided.
+The customer relationship can often be more valuable than the solutions provided.
 Does your customer consider you to be a mere vendor or an essential partner in solving their problem?
 This question includes three parts.

 Service – What service do you provide to support your solution?
 Service improves the customer’s experience by helping them meet their needs.